 Traffic & Pedestrian Signals

 The Public Works Department is responsible for the operation of traffic and pedestrian signals throughout the City of Blue Ash.
 Questions or concerns should be directed to the Public Works Director's office at (513) 745-8538.
+Residents can also report issues or problems with traffic lights through an online service request portal called CAGIS.
+Learn more and submit your request by clicking here.

 Traffic Signal Installation - The purpose of a traffic signal is to provide the orderly movement of traffic by assigning right-of-way at intersecting streets.
 Installed under the appropriate conditions, a traffic signal is very effective.